WolfKay/flixy-app/README.md

 - The Backend was built with Node,js, Express.js and DB with Sqlite.
 Plus extra packages to make this stack possible like Cors, Sqlite3 and more.

 # 1.- Start the App:
+- Clone repository to your local.
+- run npm i.
-- Start the server by running in the terminal:"npm run start-server:dev"
+- Start the server by running in the terminal:"npm run start-server:dev".
-- Start the React App by running in the terminal:"npm run start:dev"
+- Start the React App by running in the terminal:"npm run start:dev".
-- New tab will Open with localhost:8080/
+- New tab will Open with localhost:8080/.

 # 2.- Next steps:
 ## - On the frontend: